 Since 2011, The Career Development Office has offered funding for unpaid or low-paid international & domestic summer internships to encourage students to explore diverse career fields.
-The funding helps alleviate financial barriers for living and travel expenses for a 6-8 week summer experience.
+The funding helps alleviate financial barriers for living and travel expenses for a 6-to-8 week summer experience.